The

 History

 Tucked away in Chicago’s North End, Andersonville boasts a distinctly Swedish cultural legacy.
-The traditions, which early Swedish immigrants brought to Andersonville, continue to this day.
+The traditions that early Swedish immigrants brought to Andersonville, continue to this day.

 Sweden’s unique cuisine helps define Andersonville’s charm.
 Walk down North Clark Street and sample some glögg (mulled wine) from Simon’s Tavern or chomp into a weinerbrod custard pastry at the aptly named Swedish Bakery.
 Don’t forget to buy a tin of sill — who doesn’t love pickled herring on a knäcklebrot cracker with sour cream?